 With mini pliers to remove the lid without handling with your hands and auto lock-on technology that grips the lid, this can opener is safer than traditional openers.
 While traditional can openers cut into metal cans and leave behind sharp, rigid edges, this model does not cut into the metal, leaving a smooth edge around the rim of the lid.

-Designed for maximum hygiene, this opener also prevents cross-contamination.
-The opener never touches the food, and the lid never falls into the can.
+This opener also prevents cross-contamination: The opener never touches the food, and the lid never falls into the can.
 Measuring just 7.25 x 2 x 3.5 inches, this is a compact option for those with limited storage.

 Ever wished you could open a stubborn can with the push of a button?
 Electric can openers make that a reality.
-This model by Kitchen Mama is a popular choice for those looking for a battery-operated can opener.
-With its ergonomic design, this is also a suitable option for people with arthritis or hand pain.
+This model by Kitchen Mama is a popular choice for those looking for a battery-operated can opener; plus, it features an ergonomic design.

 This handheld device works in three simple steps: place the opener on the top of the can, press the button to start, and press the button to stop.
 The cutter leaves a smooth rim so you can remove lids without handling rough edges.